theLLMs

 MCP gives teams a standard way to let models discover and call tools, read resources, and use prompt templates — all over JSON-RPC.
 The hype gap appears when people assume a protocol automatically solves integration, safety or product design problems that still need to be handled explicitly.
 A standard interface is helpful.
 A standard interface is not the same as a complete product.

 Understand MCP as a transport and description layer for model-connected capabilities.
 Then check permissions, stability and operational control before you assume it is production-ready.
-If you only need one model calling one known API, a custom function-calling wrapper is probably simpler than running an MCP server.
+If you only need one model calling one known API, a custom function-calling wrapper is probably simpler than running an MCP server — and easier to debug when things go wrong.

 What this means: tools, resources and prompts — concretely